Jane Doe was married at 27 years old, became a caregiver at 40 – and a widow at 53.

 Her husband’s job required that they travel and live in different locations throughout several states.
 Jane Doe and her husband took care of their health, saved and planned for their future, and were not worried.
 They had a strategic financial plan in place and thought they had another 15 years to meet their goals.

 One day something happened that would change their lives forever.
 Her husband suffered a devastating stroke.
 He spent three months in the hospital receiving care and rehabilitation.
-At the end of this period she was told her insurance would no longer pay for his hospital rehabilitation because he wasn’t progressing as much as they would like, and for his care and safety, a nursing home was the best option.
-The health care company considered him to be a “custodial care patient” and he would not be covered for long-term care, and the insurance company would only cover 50% of prescription drugs because the nursing home was “out of network.”
+At the end of this period, she was told her insurance would no longer pay for his hospital rehabilitation.
+He wasn’t progressing as much as they would like, and for his care and safety, a nursing home was the best option.
+The health care company considered him to be a “custodial care patient” and he would not be covered for long-term care.
+The insurance company would only cover 50% of prescription drugs because the nursing home was “out of network.”
 His monthly care expenses exceeded $6,500 per month.

 What they did right as a couple…

 - They had each other’s Power of Attorney